 A very easy and fun way of practising this is while checking out the surf and watching how big the sets are – which in itself is a very good practice; one I’ve skipped on occasion and wished I hadn’t, once I realised I was way out of my comfort zone…

-You can also do this while sitting on your board, either in between sets or by paddling a little further past where the waves are breaking.
+You can also do this while sitting on your board, either in between sets or by paddling out past where the waves are breaking.

 We met Shaini, in the water of course, a couple of years ago at her favourite surf break and we’ve stayed in touch ever since.